TOP

 MORE ON: DOMINICANS

-Br John Bernard, raised a Catholic by an English father and Dutch mother, first encountered the Dominicans at Blackfriars while studying Classics at the University of Oxford, and entered the noviciate in 2018.
+Br John is a deacon in his final year of studies at Blackfriars Oxford, preparing for priestly ordination.
+He is the Promotor of the Dominican Youth Movement.
+He first encountered the Dominicans while studying Classics at Oxford, and entered the noviciate in 2018.
 An attraction to religious life initially grew out of time spent working with the Missionaries of Charity, which then crystallised into a Dominican vocation through a desire to integrate the contemplative life with preaching and study.
-Based on his recent reading, he looks forward to delving further into St John of the Cross and the Carmelite mystics, as well as combining his preaching vocation with a love of the outdoors.

 john.church@english.op.org